leahmpring/githubportfolio/DanielsDistinctionPortfolio/CommunityEngagement-Leadership/README.md

     <tr>
       <td>
         <b>Trust Like a Leader:</b> How to build, maintain, and strengthen trust in relationships, in addition to the role of vulnerability at work.
         <br><br><blockquote>I believe vulnerability belongs in the workplace because we are all human and being vulnerable allows us to see each other as such.
-While there is a line for oversharing, vulnerability creates a more genuine environment for teams and normalizes asking for help, creating a stronger and more empowered team.
+While there is a line for oversharing, vulnerability creates a genuine environment for teams and normalizes asking for help, creating a stronger and more empowered team.
 How do we make people feel seen and heard?
 Truly listen and reflectively respond.
 How can we ask questions in a way that promotes vulnerability and connection?
 In our relationships, we have emotional bank accounts that grow with deposits and shrink with withdrawls.
-How can we build the balances to stregthen our relationships and trust?</blockquote>
+How can we build balances to stregthen our relationships and trust?</blockquote>
         <blockquote><b>Key takeaway:</b> I strongly value the ideas and experiences of others.
 However, I often face two challenges: (1) Setting aside distractions to truly listen and (2) giving up control in trusting others.
 When listening to others, my attention may wander to the tasks floating in my head, and when working with others, I struggle to trust and transfer ownership.
 The following help me face these challenges: (1) I schdeule time for myself to be mentally present and then intentionally clear my mind at that time, and (2) I weigh the value of the work being completed by me versus the value of trusting and empowering another.</blockquote>
       </td>
     </tr>